Ephyras/ActivityTools2/README.md

 Your need to create a mysql database using the script "hci.sql" in folder "database".
 Then you can config the database connection information in txt file "db.txt"

 "config.sql" is to set two parameter "wait_timeout", "interactive_timeout" in mysql server in order to prevent the sql connection timeout.

+The data collection tool may crash since the msyql connection timeout or some other reasons, in this case, you can restart the datacollection tool

 ###Database Configuration in Applications
 * Data Collection Tool: "db.txt"